JasonJiangs/RNAseq-ChIPseq-Joint-Pipeline/README.md

     -  `o`: Only run the quality control workflow.
     -  `a`: Run the rest of the workflow except for the quality control workflow.
     - `oa`: Run the whole workflow.

+- `-c`: get the configuration file path
+- `-p`: multiple phases you can choose to run.
+  - `1`: Run quality control (read alignment and fastqc before and after).
+  - `2`: Run quality check like mappability, replicate correlation check, and duplicate rate.
+  - `3`: Run rest of the RNA-seq and ChIP-seq process and joint analysis.
 - `-m`: choose to do some modeling analysis
   - `c`: Run the clustering analysis.
   - `r`: Run the regression analysis.
   - `cr`: Run the clustering and regression analysis.

+#### Instructions
+If you choose to run with  `-p 1` and check the quality control report is just fine.
+You want to keep the following process running, you can just run with `-p 2`.
+The same logic when you want to keep run the phase 3 code.
+Also, if you want run the whole workflow, you can just run with `-p 123`.

 Sample command (Whole workflow):
 ```